notofonts/noto-docs/src/miniarticles/NotoSansAnatolianHieroglyphs.md

 # Noto Sans Anatolian Hieroglyphs

-Noto Sans Anatolian Hieroglyphs is a unmodulated (“sans serif”) design for texts in the historical Anatolian hieroglyphs script.
+Noto Sans Anatolian Hieroglyphs is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Anatolian hieroglyphs_ script.

 Noto Sans Anatolian Hieroglyphs has multiple weights, contains 589 glyphs, and supports 588 characters from the Unicode block Anatolian Hieroglyphs.